Mikael92002/file_uploader/README.md

 # File Uploader

-A high-performance file management system featuring nested directory structures, secure cloud storage, and relational data integrity.
-Built with a modern TypeScript stack, this project demonstrates a deep dive into recursive data handling and scalable backend architecture.
+An advanced file management system featuring nested directories, cloud storage, and relational database integration.
+Built with TypeScript, this project demonstrates recursive data handling and state management in the frontend.
+The backend handles authentication, cloud storage API interactions, and database operations through prisma.

 ---

 ## Highlights

-- **Recursive Folder Architecture**: Implemented a self-referencing PostgreSQL schema to support infinite folder nesting with `onDelete: Cascade` referential integrity.
+- **Recursive Folder Architecture**: A self-referencing Prisma schema to support infinite folder nesting and featuring `onDelete: Cascade` to ensure recursive deletes.
-- **Secure Authentication**: Engineered a session-based auth flow using Passport.js and express-session, with persistent storage in PostgreSQL via Prisma.
+- **Authentication**: A session-based authentication flow using Passport.js and express-session, with persistent storage in PostgreSQL via Prisma.
-- **Optimized File Handling**: Integrated Cloudinary API for image uploads, reducing server-side processing overhead.
+- **Cloud-Based File Handling**: Integrated Cloudinary API for image uploads, reducing server-side processing.
-- **Type-Safe Database Layer**: Utilized Prisma ORM with custom TypeScript interfaces to ensure type safety from the database to the UI.
+- **Type-Safety**: Utilized Typescript with custom interfaces to ensure type safety from the database to the UI.
-- **Relational Logic**: Leveraged composite unique constraints `@@unique([fileName, folderId])` to maintain data integrity across shared directories.
+- **Relational Logic**: Users, Files, and Folder modeled with relational schemas.

 ---